-Dr Julie Reardon, a Harvard-educated physician specializing in integrative medicine, shares how examining the entire person in a holistic way can give a more complete picture of how to obtain optimal health and wellness.
+Dr Julie Reardon is a Harvard-educated physician specializing in integrative medicine.
+In this episode of Carter Physiotherapy’s Active Austin Podcast, she shares how examining the entire person in a holistic way gives a more-complete picture of how to achieve optimal health and wellness.

-After spending years working in the “production model” of healthcare, Dr Reardon shifted to practicing “integrative” medicine, which allows her to look at many factors of health to develop comprehensive treatment plans that address diet, exercise, genetics, and many other potential causes of disease and disorders.
+After years working in the “production model” of healthcare, Dr. Reardon shifted her practice to what’s known as “integrative medicine.”
+As a result, she is able to look at many factors of health to assess her patients.
+Therefore, she can create complete treatment plans that address diet, exercise, genetics, and other potential causes of disease and disorders.

-- Actionable tips and steps that Dr Reardon suggests patients try
+- Actionable tips and steps that Dr. Reardon suggests to her patients

-- Supplements (and/or dietary changes) that Dr Reardon has seen benefit many of her patients
+- Supplements (and/or dietary changes) that Dr. Reardon has seen help many of her patients.

-- The importance of meditation to the healing process
+- Why meditation is helpful to the healing process.

 - The 4-7-8 breathing pattern to decrease stress levels and improve a sense of wellbeing.